-I sent out hundreds of resumes, and went on dozens of interviews.
-As 2010 rolled into 2011, I had lots of nibbles, but nothing firm.
+I sent out hundreds of resumes and went on dozens of interviews.
+As 2010 rolled into 2011, I had lots of nibbles, but no bites.

 March 5, 2011: My annus horribilis went from bad to worse.
 Dan Halter, My father, mentor, and role model, passed away after a decade long struggle against a degenerative neurological disorder.
 I’ve already written at considerable length about how my father helped shape my interest in cars, my career, and my work ethic in my first four COALs.

 Dan worked as a consulting civil engineer for decades, occasionally working on high-profile cases, such as the Cleveland school system.
 Specifically, he was retained as a consultant for the system in their case against numerous builders and architects over shoddy construction practices on various school buildings.
 In one particular case in 1986, he inspected the gymnasium of East High School in Cleveland, and pronounced it structurally unsound and unsafe.
 Despite various settlements and efforts to fix it, the roof collapsed on October 6, 2000, as he had predicted that it eventually would.
 Fortunately, the gym was empty at the time, and no one was injured.